 Whether you’re choosing a ring for yourself or for your fiancée to be, if the wearer of your engagement ring is an active lady then there are considerations other than just what it looks like to take into account.
-Durability is the big one, but then comfort too.
+Durability and practicality are both very important too.

 But what do I mean when I say ‘active woman’?

-It might be someone who takes part in active sports like mountain biking or weight lifting.
-It might be someone with an active job like a doctor or a police officer.
-It might be someone with hobbies like gardening or dancing.
-Or it might just be someone who is a bit of a klutz and is likely to subject their engagement ring to some punishment in their day to day life.
+It might be someone who takes part in active sports like mountain biking or weight lifting, someone with an active job like a teacher or a police officer, someone with hobbies like gardening or dancing, or it might just be someone who is a bit of a klutz and likely to subject their engagement ring to some punishment in their day to day life.

 The bezel setting offers a rim of protective metal around the edge of your center stone to protect the delicate edge of the stone from chips.
 It’s also usualy very low profile, with the top of the diamond not raised high up above the ring band.
 This means that it’s less likely to snag on clothing, or anything else.

 Some people think that the bezel means that diamonds sparkle less, but this isn’t really an issue.

 Most of the light that causes a diamond’s sparkle enters the top of the stone and is reflected off the bottom facets and back to your eye.

 The fact that a bezel setting restricts light entering the side of the diamond doesn’t affect the light entering the top of the diamond and therefore has minimal effect on the level of sparkle.

 If you would rather choose a more traditional pronged solitaire setting, then my recommendation is to choose a solitaire with six prongs, rather than four.

 The extra prongs will mean that your center stone is held more securely, which will be especially important if one of the prongs gets bent out of position – the extra prongs will keep the center stone more safe.